Updated on February 4th, 2022

-Answer: All Bitcoin ATMs allow you to use cash to buy Bitcoin and send it to a Bitcoin wallet of your choosing.
-And many of these kiosks also allow you to sell Bitcoin and receive cash.
+Summary: All Bitcoin ATMs allow you to use cash to buy Bitcoin and send it to a Bitcoin wallet of your choosing.
+Many of these kiosks also allow you to sell Bitcoin and receive cash.
 You can also insert cash and have it sent to someone else’s Bitcoin wallet, or account.
 You just need a smartphone.
 Here’s how to use a Bitcoin ATM.

 Before You Go to the Bitcoin ATM